 Bearings & Lubrication (10 days).

 Turbine Supervisory Equipment (5 days).

 After the first two years, all training will be complete.
-The remaining eighteen months will be spent assessing the apprentice’s skills back at their site through an NVQ (level 3) extended diploma.
-Contact will be maintained regularly during this time through the Engineering Academy’s in-house assessment team who will work with the apprentice and site management to ensure that they meet all their targets.
+The apprentice will spend the remaining eighteen months back at their site through an NVQ (level 3) extended diploma.
+Contact will be maintained regularly during this time through the Engineering Academy’s in-house assessment team, who will work with the apprentice and site management to ensure that they meet all their targets.

-The apprenticeship will be drawn to a close with an end-point assessment where a portfolio of the apprentice’s work will be assessed, and the apprentice will be required to sit an exam.
+The apprenticeship will end with an end-point assessment where there will be an assessment of a portfolio of the apprentice’s work, and the apprentice will be required to sit an exam.

 How to find Renewable Energy Apprenticeships

 As part of our research for this article, we have done a lot of reviewing search engines, searching jobs boards and reading numerous website.
-If you are looking for apprenticeships in the renewables sector, you can search around the specific technologies within the sector.
+If you are looking for apprenticeships in the renewables sector, you can search around the sector's specific technologies.

-In our previous article, 7 Answers to the question "Is Nuclear Energy Renewable?" we outlined energy technologies that are truly renewable as;
+In our previous article, 7 Answers to the question "Is Nuclear Energy Renewable?" we outlined energy technologies that are genuinely renewable as;

 Hydroelectric power (HEP)

 And although not renewable, certainly clean energy, we would have added nuclear energy into your search above.